Minutes Ago Calculator

 Reconstructing call and meeting timelines

-A video call ended 25 minutes ago, and you need to log the exact start/end for billing or a meeting note.
+A video call ended 25 minutes ago, and you need to log the exact start/end for subscription or a meeting note.
 Back-calculate the end time, then subtract the call length to find the start.

 Photo and message forensics